 And if it talks about the impact of water crises then is it only the accessibility that is suffering or the health deteriorating or our dependence on other countries for water increasing or there is a fear of displacement of few communities because of loss of habitat are few other factors to be considered?

-More the number of papers he check, more the money he makes.
+More the number of papers he checks, more the money he makes.
 So, be logical and be focused.

 Remember, more than the answer it is the “question” you should keep in mind while writing in mains.

-Well, like I said, the words are precious and limited; I reserve the rest of my advice for another article where perhaps it will be more valued.
+Well, As I said, the words are precious and limited; I reserve the rest of my advice for another article where perhaps it will be more valued.
 This much should suffice for now!